 Face ID Not Working

-Here some basic steps you must check before performing any troubleshooting steps.
+Here are some basic steps you must check before performing any troubleshooting steps.

 - You need to ensure that TrueDepth camera isn’t covered with a case or a screen protector.
 Also, make sure that no residue or dirt is covering the camera.